Are you confused between GetResponse and MailChimp? You’re in the right place where all your doubts get clarified by the end of the post.

 - Set up a welcome sequence for new email subscribers

-- Create email course and spread the content out over several weeks
+- Create an email course and spread the content out over several weeks

 - Send a weekly newsletter